 Your obligations as a user of this service

 1. Access security

-If you use a digital certificate or user ID and password to access AFSA Online Services, you must:
+If you use a Digital Identity or username and password to access AFSA Online Services, you must:

 - comply with the terms and conditions that relate to that access mechanism